 Bill edited The Poetry of John Greenleaf Whittier: A Readers’ Edition (Richmond, IN: Friends United Press, 2000).
 His published essays include “The Economy of the Inward Life: John Woolman and Henry Thoreau” in Concord Saunterer (2007), and many articles on Harold Frederic and Walt McDonald.

-His poetry publications include the chapbook Whatever Was Ripe (Bright Hill Press, 1998), winner of the Bright Hill Press Annual Chapbook Competition.
+His many poetry publications include the collection Twisted Shapes of Light, published by Cascade Books (2015), as well as the chapbook Whatever Was Ripe (Bright Hill Press, 1998), winner of the Bright Hill Press Annual Chapbook Competition.
 In addition, he has published several hundred individual poems in such literary journals as Northwest Review, Southern Humanities Review, Poet Lore, Center, Passages North, Appalachian Journal and Christian Century.

 Bill earned his PhD in English from The Ohio State University with a focus on Nineteenth Century American Literature and Composition Pedagogy.
 He also holds an MA in religious studies from Ashland Theological Seminary.